 Rescheduling & Cancellation Policy

-This is another nifty tool to protect yourself from being stood up as a coach and making sure your time is respected and missed appointments don’t mess with your life coach schedule.
+This is another important clause to protect yourself from being stood up as a coach and make sure your time is respected.
+Missed appointments shouldn’t mess with your life coach schedule.

-A common practice for life coaches is to set clear rules such as a 24-hour or 48-hour rescheduling or cancelation policy for your coaching program sessions.
-This way, if your client needs to cancel the appointment last minute, they will understand that they will need to pay for it — or won’t be refunded if they’ve paid the fees already.
+A common practice for life coaches is to set clear rules for all their sessions, such as a 24-hour or 48-hour rescheduling or cancellation policy.
+This way, if your client needs to cancel the appointment at the last minute, they will understand that they will need to pay for it — or won’t be refunded if they’ve paid the fees already.

 Miscellaneous

-If your template has something like this, you can leave it in there, otherwise, don’t worry about it.
+If your template has something like this, you can leave it there.
+Otherwise, don’t worry about it.

 Life Coaching Contract Templates

 We recommend you use a life coaching contract template from a reliable source such as ICF or an accredited coach training center.
-Even if it’s a well-written coaching contract template, always read through the whole agreement to make sure each section is relevant and accurate to how you provide services.
+Even if it’s a well-written coaching contract template, always read through the whole agreement to ensure each section is relevant and accurate to how you provide your services.
 If you’re unsure, speak to a legal advisor.

 Another great coaching contract template option for life coaches is the selection of ready-made coaching contract templates from Coaches & Company.

-To make it easier for you, Paperbell has prepared a Coaching Contract. 👇Just click the image and make a copy of the Google Doc.
+To make it easier for you, Paperbell has prepared a free Coaching Contract template for you 👇 Just click the image and make a copy of the Google Doc.

 How & When To Get Your Contract Signed